-is an Associate Professor with the Department of Electrical Engineering and Computer Science at the University of California, Berkeley.
-He received his PhD from the University of California, Berkeley for his work on microbioreactor systems under Professor Roger T. Howe (EECS) and Professor Jay D. Keasling (ChemE).
-His work led to the foundation of Microreactor Technologies, Inc. which was acquired in 2009 by Pall Corporation.
-From 2003 to 2007, Michel Maharbiz was an Assistant Professor at the University of Michigan, Ann Arbor.
-He is the co-founder of Tweedle Technologies and served as vice-president for product development at Quswami, Inc. from July 2010 to June 2011.
-Prof. Maharbiz was the recipient of a 2009 NSF Career Award for research into developing microfabricated interfaces for synthetic biology.
-Dr. Maharbiz has been a GE Scholar and an Intel IMAP Fellow.
-Professor Maharbiz’s current research interests include building micro/nano interfaces to cells and organisms and exploring bio-derived fabrication methods.
+Professor Maharbiz was the recipient of a 2009 NSF Career Award for research into developing microfabricated interfaces for synthetic biology.
+In 2013 He received an Excellence in Engineering Education Award from National Instruments.
+He has been a GE Scholar and an Intel IMAP Fellow.
 His group is also known for developing the world’s first remotely radio-controlled cyborg beetles.
-This was named one of the top ten emerging technologies of 2009 by MIT’s Technology Review (TR10) and was in <i>Time Magazine’s</i> Top 50 Inventions of 2009.
-Michel’s long term goal is understanding developmental mechanisms as a way to engineer and fabricate machines.
+This was named one of the top ten emerging technologies of 2009 by MIT’s Technology Review (TR10) and was in Time Magazine’s Top 50 Inventions of 2009.
+Michel’s long term goal is to understand developmental mechanisms as a way to engineer and fabricate machines.

 Professor Maharbiz received his Ph.D. from the University of California, Berkeley.